nickeblewis/nfoliojs/README.md

 - Wipe S3 files and data - try uploading a whole bunch of Malta photos and see how their crops look.
   - May need to make some big tweaks to the algorithm for this?

-## Launching the site with a photowalk
+## Launching the site with a series of photowalks

 - Host a Farnborough photo walk that will be promoted through Nfolio
 - Attendees can register with the site to join the walk